matomo-org/developer-documentation/docs/3.x/generated/Hooks.md

 - mixed `$returnedValue` The API method's return value.
 Can be an object, such as a [DataTable](/api-reference/Piwik/DataTable) instance.

 - array `$extraInfo` An array holding information regarding the API request.
 Will contain the following data: - **className**: The namespace-d class name of the API instance that's being called. - **module**: The name of the plugin the API request was dispatched to. - **action**: The name of the API method that was executed. - **parameters**: The array of parameters passed to the API method.

+### API.Request.intercept

+*Defined in [Piwik/API/Proxy](https://github.com/matomo-org/matomo/blob/3.x-dev/core/API/Proxy.php) in line [224](https://github.com/matomo-org/matomo/blob/3.x-dev/core/API/Proxy.php#L224)*

+Triggered before an API request is dispatched.
+Use this event to intercept an API request and execute your own code instead.
+If you set
+`$returnedValue` in a handler for this event, the original API method will not be executed, and the result will be what you set in the event handler.

+Callback Signature:
+<pre><code>function(&amp;$returnedValue, $finalParameters, $pluginName, $methodName)</code></pre>

+- mixed `&$returnedValue` Set this to set the result and preempt normal API invocation.

+- array `$finalParameters` List of parameters that will be passed to the API method.

+- string `$pluginName` The name of the plugin the API method belongs to.

+- string `$methodName` The name of the API method that will be called.

 ## ArchiveProcessor